-17The International Centre for Cancer Vaccine Science project is carried out within the International Research Agendas programme of the Foundation for Polish Science and the European Union under the European Regional Development Fund.
+1The International Centre for Cancer Vaccine Science (ICCVS) has been established in 2017 as a joint unit of the University of Gdańsk (UG) and the University of Edinburgh (UoE) within a project carried out within the International Research Agendas Programme of the Foundation for Polish Science and the European Union under the European Regional Development Fund.

 The International Centre for Cancer Vaccine Science (ICCVS) at the University of Gdansk will form a centre of excellence in inter-disciplinary research that aims to improve human health by establishing discovery science programmes focussed on the immune-cancer synapse.
 Our scientific objectives build on existing collaborative networks and aim to (I) define fundamental mechanisms underlying neoantigen production in cancer cells; (II) define oncogenic pathways that shape the cancer-immune synapse; (III) develop novel computational and proteogenomics strategies to fully define the mutated landscape of cancers; and (IV) develop novel comparative cancer models that drive innovation in monoclonal antibody development and the production of multi-valent cancer vaccines.
 The implications of such discovery science will be improved socioeconomic benefits resulting from innovative cancer vaccines and immunotherapy to improve cancer treatment.